advocations/skype/Skype/WebSDK/ConvLogs.md

 - a GET to get the list of conversation logs URLs
 - a POST that sends a batch of up to 20 GETs to get the metadata

-This method does not pull messages from teh conv logs and to get messages use `getMoreActivityItems`:
+This method does not pull messages from the conv logs and to get messages use `getMoreActivityItems`:

 ```js
 conversation.historyService.getMoreActivityItems().then(() => {
     console.log('done');
 });
 ```

+> Note, that downloading messages with `getMoreActivityItems` is a very expensive operation and should be done only when the corresponding conversation is visible in the UI.

 This method does a few things: